 Modules 1 and 2 focus on advancing knowledge of current research and understanding of the historical context for ALN education.
 There will be an exploration and analysis of alternative pedagogies and multi-agency provisions to support learning.
 Completion of these modules will achieve GCert award.

 Module 3 is a 60 credit research module leading to GDip award.
 Students undertake an Independent Research Project and write a paper to present at a symposium of their peers and specialists.
 These insights gained will contribute to the wider understanding of teaching and inspiration for further practitioner-led research of S/PMLD.

-The Undergraduate degrees are comprised of 2 modules and both are compulsory to achieve the award.
+The undergraduate degrees are comprised of two modules and both are compulsory to achieve the award.
 Each module is 30 credits at Level 6.

-The Graduate Diploma is comprised of 3 modules each are compulsory to achieve the award.
+The Graduate Diploma is comprised of three modules; each are compulsory to achieve the award.
 Module 3 is 60 credits at Level 6.

 The Learning Outcomes will be assessed through a mixture of different assignments, portfolio of work and a presentation of a research paper.
 The learning, teaching and assessment strategy devised for the modules will ensure that the specialist skills are developed and clearly assessed.

 The final module is a double module where students present their research at a paper.
 (7,500 words per module word equivalent.)

 You may be eligible for funding to help support your study.
 To find out about scholarships, bursaries and other funding opportunities that are available please visit our Bursaries and Scholarships section.